yangyangxian/renwu/README.md

 3. Start the development servers:
    - Frontend: `npm run dev` in `client/`
    - Backend: `npm run dev` in `server/`
-   - Frontend andd Backend concurrently: `npm run dev` in `renwu` which is your root path
+   - Frontend and Backend concurrently: `npm run dev` in `renwu` which is your root path

 ### Deploy with Docker Compose